jedi-academy/learn-2420/data/labs/lab00.md

-#Lab #0 - Accessing the Command Line
+#Seminar #2A - Accessing the Command Line
 ACIT2420 - BCIT - Winter2019

 ##Overview

 Goal
 - To log into a Linux system and run simple commands using the shell.

 Objectives
 - Use Bash shell syntax to enter commands at a Linux console.
 - Launch applications in a GNOME desktop environment.
 - Use Bash features to run commands from a shell prompt using fewer keystrokes.